Amish Shops and Tours

 At The Wood Shed you can also arrange a tour through the Amish countryside.
 Tours last between 90 minutes and two hours and are priced by the carload.
-Your tour guide rides along in your vehicle and takes you to a variety of stops that can include an Amish home and farm, scratch and dent store, food stands and an Amish store open only to tour customers.
-These unique tours giving an inside look at the local community are offered seasonally from late April through October.
+Your tour guide rides along in your vehicle and takes you to a variety of stops that can include an Amish home and farm, scratch and dent store (that sells imperfect produce), food stands and an Amish store open only to tour customers.
+These unique tours give an inside look at the local community and are offered seasonally from late April through October.
 Tours for larger groups, as well as off-season tours, may be specially arranged.

 Cashton Area Amish

 The Cashton area is home to the largest Amish settlement in Wisconsin.
 Start exploring on your own and discover Amish-owned businesses open to visitors offering everything from baked goods to handmade crafts and furniture to fresh produce.
 If you're hungry, start your day by picking up some treats at Hill & Vale Bakery and Miller’s Fresh Produce and Homemade Candies.